2. Getting up early is so worth it

 In April this year Ben and I embarked on our desert road trip through parts of California, Arizona and Nevada in the US (check it out here) ....and here's what we learned along the way that can be applied to every day:

-1.Don't judge an establishment by it's facade - The exterior design and signage of a lot of buildings in the US are quite plain, boring and sometimes, to be frank, ugly.
+The exterior design and signage of a lot of buildings in the US are quite plain, boring and sometimes, to be frank, ugly.
 This can make it hard to know if what's inside is any good from first-glance outside judgement.
 It also often made identifying even well-known brands difficult - like one particularly jail like building in LA that turned out to be a rather scary McDonalds!

 Restaurants, hotels, motels, clothing stores and entertainment venues can have you fooled on the facade, but the lesson here is to have a sense of curiosity...and it that fails you, your hunger will draw you into any nearby establishment.
 This happened in Vegas in fact, with sore feet and grumbly tummies after walking up and down the strip, we made a beeline for the busiest place - Mon Ami Gami.
 Why we didn't go in an hour earlier when we had walked past?
 It looked 'expensive!'
 But it wasn't.
 It was the best value for money for such mouth-watering food and impeccable food we'd had the whole trip and it's on the list to revisit next time.